Iterated Graph Systems (I): random walks and diffusion limits: Random EIGS and percolation cluster

 \begin{proof} At \(p=p_c\), we have \(p_{\mathrm{diamond}}=\sqrt5-2<\frac{1}{2}\).
 By Case 1 in the proof of Lemma~\ref{lem:uniform_product}, $ \frac{\mathbb E[R_n^2]}{\mathbb E[R_n]^2}\le 2 $ for all \(n\ge 0\).

 Let \(D_n\) denote the effective resistance in the diamond case at level \(n+1\).
-The lower bound obtained there gives $ \mathbb E[D_n] \ge \frac{2\mathbb E[R_n]}{\frac{\mathbb E[R_n^2]}{\mathbb E[R_n]^2}+1} \ge \frac{2}{3}\mathbb E[R_n]. $ Therefore $ \mathbb E[R_{n+1}] = 2(1-p_{\mathrm{diamond}})\mathbb E[R_n] + p_{\mathrm{diamond}}\mathbb E[D_n] \ge \left(2-\frac{4}{3}p_{\mathrm{diamond}}\right)\mathbb E[R_n]. $ Substituting \(p_{\mathrm{diamond}}=\sqrt5-2\) and iterating, we obtain $ \mathbb E[R_n]\ge \left(\frac{14-4\sqrt5}{3}\right)^n. $ Hence, by the definition of \(\alpha(p_c)\), $ \alpha(p_c) = \lim_{n\to\infty}\frac{1}{n}\log \mathbb E[R_n] \ge \log\frac{14-4\sqrt5}{3} > 0. $ \end{proof}
+The lower bound obtained there gives $ \mathbb E[D_n] \ge \frac{2\mathbb E[R_n]}{\frac{\mathbb E[R_n^2]}{\mathbb E[R_n]^2}+1} \ge \frac{2}{3}\mathbb E[R_n]. $ Therefore $ \mathbb E[R_{n+1}] = 2(1-p_{\mathrm{diamond}})\mathbb E[R_n] + p_{\mathrm{diamond}}\mathbb E[D_n] \ge \left(2-\frac{4}{3}p_{\mathrm{diamond}}\right)\mathbb E[R_n]. $ Substituting \(p_{\mathrm{diamond}}=\sqrt5-2\) and iterating, we obtain $ \mathbb E[R_n]\ge \left(\frac{14-4\sqrt5}{3}\right)^n. $ Hence, by the definition of \(\alpha(p_c)\), $ \displaystyle \alpha(p_c) = \lim_{n\to\infty}\frac{1}{n}\log \mathbb E[R_n] \ge \log\frac{14-4\sqrt5}{3} > 0. $ \end{proof}

-Moreover, the Hambly-Kumagai first open problem also asks ``If there is exponential growth, is there a limit distribution such that $R_n \lambda^n \to c$ as $n \to \infty$.
+Moreover, the Hambly--Kumagai first open problem also asks ``If there is exponential growth, is there a limit distribution such that $R_n \lambda^n \to c$ as $n \to \infty$".
 We now rule out convergence of $R_n \lambda^n$ to a non-zero deterministic constant, giving a partial negative answer to this part.

 \begin{proposition} Assume that \(p_{\mathrm{series}},p_{\mathrm{diamond}}\in(0,1)\).
 For \(\lambda>0\), set \(Z_n=\lambda^n R_n\).
 If \(Z_n\) converges in distribution to a deterministic constant \(c\ge 0\), then \(c=0\). \end{proposition}